Angienoelhaverly/UFOs/README.md

 *Drawbacks*
 * The filter method is case sensitive.
 Therefore if a user entered any items in upper case, the search results would not return properly.
 For example, if the user entered a city as "Ventura" instead of "ventura", the city would not return in the filtered data.
+* The user may not know exactly what period the data is from, so the user might type in dates that we don't have data for.
+For the date filter, the user should be able to click through a calendar.
 * Without knowing exactly what the existing options are for the Shape field, it's hard to effectively search using that filter.

 *Recommendations for further development:*